mahiki/PrefectInterfaces.jl/docs/src/index.md

 ## Installation
 !!! note "Requires a Prefect Instance"
     To use most functionality, a Prefect server/cloud instance must be available.
 Provide the API endpoint via environment variable `PREFECT_API_URL` or set the definition within julia application code.
 If authenticating to Prefect Cloud, or if your server instances has an authentication key, you will also need `PREFECT_API_KEY`.
-See [PrefectAPI](@ref).
+See [`PrefectAPI`](@ref).

     See [Prefect Installation](@ref) to quickly launch a local Prefect server.